Can a parent turn off the microphone or camera at home?

 Can the parent provide their own case or screen protector?

 Right now parents can not provide their own case.
-The district is looking into screen protection.
+The district has purchased rugged cases for students covered by Apple Care for grades 6-12.

 Can students download their own apps?